-INTERNATIONAL TABLE TENNIS FEDERATION BOARD OF DIRECTORS MEETING
+INTERNATIONAL TABLE TENNIS FEDERATION

+BOARD OF DIRECTORS' MEETING

-The Board of Directors Meeting of the International Table Tennis Federation will be held in a hybrid format (partly remotely) on Saturday 27th November 2021, starting at 09h00 CST, managed from the Grand Ballroom "A" of the George R. Brown Convention Center in Houston, Texas, USA.
+MINUTES of a meeting of the Board of Directors (BoD) held in a hybrid format on Saturday, 27th November 2021 at 09h00 Central Standard Time, in the Grand Ballroom "A" of the George R. Brown Convention Center, in Houston, Texas, USA.